daniloesser/laravel-generator/README.md

 # Laravel Generator

-The Laravel Generator is a collection of Laravel CLI commands which aim is to help the development process of Laravel applications by providing some convenient code-generation capabilities.
+The Laravel Generator is a Laravel CLI command which aim is to help the development process of Laravel applications by providing some convenient code-generation capabilities.

+At the moment, this package is capable of generating the following:
+* **Models** - with eloquent relations
+* **Migrations** - with fields

-This package was cloned from https://github.com/reliese/laravel and it was updated to support more features.
+This package was forked from **reliese/laravel** and it was improved to support more features.
+Also, I'm using the package **kitloong/laravel-migrations-generator** to support migration generation.

 ## How does it work?